ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 ## Get Involved

-If you're interested in IPFS in web browsers, join our channel on IRC on Freenode [#ipfs-in-web-browsers](ircs://irc.freenode.net/#ipfs-in-web-browsers) and [Matrix](https://matrix.to/#/!LiCFQLjSxdKuUVxokg:matrix.org?via=matrix.org&via=tomesh.net) to participate in the discussion!
+If you’re interested in IPFS in web browsers, join our channel on IRC on Freenode [#ipfs-in-web-browsers](ircs://irc.freenode.net/#ipfs-in-web-browsers) and [Matrix](https://matrix.to/#/!LiCFQLjSxdKuUVxokg:matrix.org?via=matrix.org&via=tomesh.net) to participate in the discussion!

 You can file issues and follow along with our browser integration work at [ipfs/in-web-browsers](https://github.com/ipfs/in-web-browsers).

 We welcome your help in bringing the distributed web to browsers!
 Have an idea for an IPFS+browsers project you want to build?
-We are actively funding new proposals!
+We are actively funding new proposals.
 Take a look at the [IPFS DevGrants program](https://github.com/ipfs/devgrants), where we sponsor work that contributes materially to the success of IPFS.

 Now go install [Opera for Android](https://play.google.com/store/apps/details?id=com.opera.browser) and enjoy default support for your favorite web3 apps and pages on your phone!